Determine The Following Indefinite Integral. Check Your Work By Differentiation.

 1. Forgetting the Constant of Integration: Always remember to add the constant of integration, C, to the end of every indefinite integral.

-2. Incorrectly Applying the Power Rule: Ensure that you correctly apply the power rule, especially when dealing with negative or fractional exponents.
+2. Incorrectly Applying the Power Rule: confirm that you correctly apply the power rule, especially when dealing with negative or fractional exponents.
 Remember that the power rule does not apply when n = -1.

 3. Not Simplifying the Integrand: Always simplify the integrand as much as possible before applying integration rules.
 This can make the integration process much easier.